Primary Education Tutor in Liverpool

 About the opportunity:

-This role sits under our Everton in the Community’s Learns pillar, which aims to remove barriers and create more pathways to education for people of all ages, ensuring that each and every individual has the chance to learn and grow.
-Learns will support children at every step of their educational journey, empowering young people to choose their own career paths and equip adults with the necessary skills to thrive in future workplaces, ensuring that everyone has the opportunity to learn and grow.
+This role sits under our Learns pillar, which aims to remove barriers and create more pathways to education for people of all ages, ensuring that each and every individual has the chance to learn and grow.

 Other key responsibilities will include:

-• Teaching, according to the pupil’s educational needs, children assigned to him/her/they, setting high and achievable targets with each child
+• Teaching, according to the pupil’s educational needs, children assigned to you, setting high and achievable targets with each child.

-• Participating in long term planning in liaison with schools and carry out such medium and short term planning for teaching, and evaluating, as required by the school’s policies
+• Participating in long‑term planning in liaison with schools and carrying out such medium and short‑term planning for teaching, and evaluating as required by the school’s policies.

 • Identifying clear teaching objectives and specifying how they will be taught and assessed.

-• Review programmes of work, teaching materials and methods in liaison with coordinators and other colleagues.
+• Reviewing programmes of work, teaching materials and methods in liaison with coordinators and other colleagues.

 Who we are looking for: